 - Extending your cropping time due to more heat and by becoming more aware of protecting your plants from high heat and frost

 - Planting new crops that were not previously suited to your climate

 - Reducing the potential for crop loss by getting more accurate with your planting times and protecting your crops when you know an extreme of weather is coming

 Every garden space is slightly different and you can create micro-climates to reduce temperature, protect crops from hottest sun times during the day, gain more wind protection, have warm walls for the cooler season and use tactical planting in the hot season to create shade.
 The quality of your soil is also put to the test.
 If it is full of life, it will provide vitality to your food garden enabling plants to better cope with temperature extreme’s.

 I do feel that the most important thing you can do with climate change adaptation in the food garden is to be more observant.
 Once you observe what is really happening, rather than being stuck with old assumptions and then start to experiment, you will create a well of wisdom and whole new set of crops to work with during the year.
-Our organic garden mentoring service is very much designed around helping you to be adaptive.
+Our urban agriculture advisory service and educational workshops are very much designed around helping you to be adaptive.

 Happy climate change adaptation